Structured Unrestricted-Rank Matrices for Parameter Efficient Fine-tuning: Structured Unrestricted-Rank Matrices ( )

 where $\mathbf{A} \in \mathbb{C}^{m\times m}, \mathbf{B} \in \mathbb{C}^{n\times n}, \mathbf{F} \in \mathbb{C}^{m\times n}$ and $\mathbf{F}$ has low rank $r$ (as compared to $\min(m,n)$).
 We call $\nabla_{\mathbf{A},\mathbf{B}}$ the \textit{displacement rank operator}, parameterized by $\mathbf{A}$ and $\mathbf{B}$.

-There exist several pairs of $(\mathbf{A},\mathbf{B})$ matrices $\mathbf{W}$ satisfying Eq.~\ref{eq:ldr} with low-rank $\mathbf{F}$ that support fast (sub-quadratic) matrix-vector multiplication (as well as more efficient performance of other matrix-operations such as taking inversions, etc.).
-Some examples of such pairs include: $(\mathbf{Z},\mathbf{Z}), (\mathbf{Z},\mathbf{Z}^{\top}), (\mathbf{D}_{x},\mathbf{Z}^{\top}), (\mathbf{D}_{x},\mathbf{D}_{y})$ (for $x \neq y$).
-Here $\mathbf{Z}$ stands for the circulant-shift matrix and $\mathbf{D}_{z}$ is a diagonal matrix with nonzero entries equal to $z$.
-By choosing more complicated $(\mathbf{A},\mathbf{B})$-pairs, e.g. using \textit{general Jordan form matrices}, one can consider more unstructured $\mathbf{W}$, yet still possessing compact representations and supporting efficient matrix operations \citep{olshevsky, NIPS2015851300ee}.
-In this paper, we focus on classic LDRMs: circulant and toeplitz matrices described below. \begin{enumerate} [topsep=0pt, leftmargin=*, noitemsep] \itemsep1mm \item \textbf{Circulant Matrices :} A circulant matrix $\mathbf{C} \in \mathbb{C}^{m \times n}$ can be parameterized by its first row, with next row obtained from the previous one by the right circulant shift.
-A schematic visualization is provided in Fig~\ref{fig:ldr_basic_fig} \textbf{(a)}.
-Circulant matrices can be trivially encoded in $O(n)$ space and support fast $O((n+m)\log(n+m))$ matrix-vector multiplication via Fast Fourier Transform (FFT). \item \textbf{Toeplitz Matrices :} A Toeplitz matrix $\mathbf{T} \in \mathbb{C}^{m \times n}$, shown in Fig~\ref{fig:ldr_basic_fig} \textbf{(b)}, are constant along each diagonal.
-They can be parameterized using only their first row and column and can be encoded in $O(n+m)$ space.
-Like circulant matrices, they support fast $O((n+m)\log(n+m))$ matrix-vector multiplication via FFT. \end{enumerate}
+For a given $\mathbf{W}$, there can exist several pairs of $(\mathbf{A},\mathbf{B})$ matrices satisfying Eq.~\ref{eq:ldr} that produce a low-rank matrix, $\mathbf{F}$.
+Some examples of such $(\mathbf{A},\mathbf{B})$ pairs include: $(\mathbf{Z},\mathbf{Z}), (\mathbf{Z},\mathbf{Z}^{\top}), (\mathbf{D}_{x},\mathbf{Z}^{\top}), (\mathbf{D}_{x},\mathbf{D}_{y})$ (for $x \neq y$).
+Here $\mathbf{Z}$ is a circulant-shift matrix and $\mathbf{D}_{z}$ is a diagonal matrix with nonzero entries equal to $z$.
+Low displacement rank matrices ($\mathbf{W}$ in Eq.~\ref{eq:ldr}) enable fast (sub-quadratic) matrix-vector multiplication and enhance the efficiency of other matrix operations, such as inversion.
+By selecting more complex $(\mathbf{A},\mathbf{B})$ pairs, such as those involving \textit{general Jordan form matrices}, it is possible to consider more unstructured $\mathbf W$ that still have compact representations and support efficient matrix operations \citep{olshevsky, NIPS2015851300ee}.
+In this paper, we focus on classic low displacement rank matrices: circulant and toeplitz matrices, which are described below. \begin{enumerate} [topsep=0pt, leftmargin=*, noitemsep] \itemsep1mm \item \textbf{Circulant Matrices}: A circulant matrix $\mathbf{C} \in \mathbb{C}^{m \times n}$ can be parameterized by its first row.
+The following rows are obtained from the previous one by applying a right circulant shift.
+A schematic visualization of a circulant matrix is shown in Fig~\ref{fig:ldr_basic_fig}~\textbf{(a)}.
+Since we only need to store the first row, circulant matrices can be trivially encoded in $O(n)$ space.
+They also support fast matrix-vector multiplication in $O((n+m)\log(n+m))$ time using Fast Fourier Transform (FFT)~\cite{fft}. \item \textbf{Toeplitz Matrices}: A toeplitz matrix $\mathbf{T} \in \mathbb{C}^{m \times n}$ is a matrix whose entries are constant along each diagonal.
+A schematic visualization of a toeplitz matrix is shown in Fig~\ref{fig:ldr_basic_fig} \textbf{(b)}).
+They can be parameterized using only their first row and column, allowing them to be encoded in $O(n+m)$ space.
+Similar to circulant matrices, they support fast $O((n+m)\log(n+m))$ matrix-vector multiplication via FFT. \end{enumerate}